Roasted Tomato and Mint Salsa

 2 cloves garlic

-4 tablespoons lime juice (~ two Mexican limes)
+4 tablespoons lime juice (about 2 Mexican limes)

 6 tablespoons extra virgin olive oil